Jeffrey D. Zwirn, CPP, CFPS, CFE, SET, FASI&T, CHPA-IV, MBAT, President of IDS Research and Development, Inc.

-Jeffrey D. Zwirn, CPP, CFPS, CFE, SET, FASI&T, CHPA-IV, MBAT, President of IDS Research and Development, Inc.

 Jeffrey D. Zwirn, CPP, CFPS, CFE, SET, FASI&T, CHPA-IV, MBAT, President of IDS Research and Development, Incorporated has over 40 years of specialized expertise in the alarm and security industry, he is a 22 Year Active Designated Expert Instructor to the New York City Police Department (NYPD), the Nation’s Leader in Law Enforcement, Master Alarm Technician, Florida, New Jersey, New York State, Washington, D.C., and Delaware, Certified Burglar and Fire Alarm Contractor, Florida State Registered Electrical Contractor, Certified Burglar and Fire Alarm Specialty Electrician, Certified Protection Professional (CPP)-Board Certified in Security Management, ASIS International, Certified Fire Protection Specialist (CFPS) National Fire Protection Association International (NFPA), Certified Fraud Examiner (CFE), Certified NICET Level IV Senior Engineering Technician (SET) in Fire Protection Engineering Technology/Fire Alarm Systems, Certified in Fire Protection Engineering Technology/Automatic Sprinkler System Layout Level I, National Institute For Certification In Engineering Technologies (NICET), and Certified Fire Protection Engineering Technology/Inspection and Testing of Fire Alarm Systems (FASI&T), Certificate Number 111275, a division of the National Society For Professional Engineers, and Certified Homeland Security Protection Associate Level IV (CHPA-IV) by The National Sheriffs’ Association in partnership with The Global Society of Homeland and National Security Professionals.

-Mr. Zwirn has been involved in the security survey, need analysis, system recommendations, sales, design, installation, programming, testing, inspection, service, maintenance, and monitoring of more than three (3,000) thousand security and life safety systems for residential, commercial, industrial and governmental applications.
+Mr. Zwirn has been involved in the security survey, need analysis, system recommendations, sales, design, installation, programming, testing, inspection, service, maintenance, and monitoring of more than five (5,000) thousand security and life safety systems for residential, commercial, industrial and governmental applications.

 Jeffrey D. Zwirn, CPP, CFPS, CFE, SET, FASI&T, CHPA-IV, MBAT, President of IDS Research and Development, Inc.